 Like its predecessor/older brother (who it shares space with), ABC Cocina is all about seasonal ingredients, lots of vegetables, a giant menu of small plates, and an excellent and extensive cocktail menu.
 ABC Cocina isn’t reinventing the wheel, but what they are doing is serving some of the better Latin-inspired eats in this city - including an $8.50 taco we don’t hate ourselves for buying.
 The tacos at ABC Cocina are amazing - but the tacos are just the tip of the iceberg.
 There are a lot of ways to build an excellent meal here, as long as you’re prepared to pay for it - dinner here adds up quickly.

 Another thing you should be prepared for: a space that looks like it could be in Vegas.
 As in Le Cirque Vegas, not Guy Fieri’s Vegas Kitchen & Bar - but still, Vegas.
 It’s colorful, it’s sparkly, and the place definitely feels like a production, but one you actually want to have a birthday or fun date night in.

 So what’s next for the ABC Carpet & Home restaurant empire?
 We predict a third spot on the exclusive top floor of ABC Carpet & Home.
 A secret elevator, a roof cabana, monkeys, and a menu of finger food that can be eaten off lighting fixtures instead of dishware.
 You’re welcome for the idea, Jean-Georges.

 An $18 guacamole has to be pretty memorable for us to recommend it to you.
 Luckily, this one is.

-Shrimp with Sizzling Garlic and Chili Oil
+Shrimp With Sizzling Garlic & Chili Oil

-Beef Tenderloin “Burnt Ends” with Chimichurri Sauce
+Grilled Beef Tenderloin With Chimichurri Sauce